scyrellax/scyrellax/README.md

 <p align="center"><img src="https://media1.tenor.com/m/4tcRXVu-yJ0AAAAC/an-shiraishi-mizuki-akiyama.gif"></p>

 # yo, i'm cyjen
-### a computer science student from the philippines
+### a (computer) science student from the philippines

-- hi! my name is cyjen (also known as cyn or relle) and i'm a coder, multimedia artist, streamer, writer, and singer currently in high school. <br>
+- hi! my name is cyjen (also known as cyn or relle) and i'm a coder, multimedia artist (digital art, graphic design, crafts), streamer, writer, and singer currently in high school. <br>
     - ++ filipino, disabled, adhd, trans, and queer with pronouns! <em>(aka the nightmare blunt rotation)</em>
 - i mainly code either what assignments i get at school or whatever projects i get ideas for even though it takes long for me to finish them. i mainly do web dev, but sometimes i work with python or java!
 - currently learning: